 Fungal endophytes are ubiquitous among terrestrial plants, can confer significant ecological benefits on their hosts, are closely related to pathogens, and move across borders during plant introductions.
 However, little is known regarding their diversity and species composition in most host plants, and their cryptic roles in facilitating invasion by the plants that harbor them have not been explored.
 With Dine College, the college of the Navajo Nation, we work in one of the most dramatic landscapes in the arid west: the Colorado Plateau, with a special focus on plants and lichens -- and training in microbiology -- within Diné Bikéyah (the Navajo homeland).

-A new collaboration -- with Drs.
-Stacey Weiss and Mark Martin, University of Puget Sound
+New collaboration: Drs.
+Stacey Weiss & Mark Martin, Univ. of Puget Sound

 In collaboration with Dr. Stacey Weiss and her students at the University of Puget Sound, we are investigating the microbial ecology of lizards.
 In a multi-year project based largely at the Southwestern Research Station in Portal, Arizona, Stacey and her team are testing the hypothesis that beneficial cloacal microbes are passively transferred to eggshells and provide eggs with protection from fungal pathogens.
 Our focal species is the striped plateau lizard, Sceloporus virgatus, which lay eggs in soil burrows at the beginning of the summer monsoon season, and provide no parental care during the two month incubation period.
 We are delighted to be embarking on this new collaboration (Apr 2018!).